Paulo-Oliva/Paulo-Oliva/README.md

 - 👋 Hi, I’m Paulo
 - 🏫 I’m currently learning Computer Science at the University of Luxembourg
-- ✍️ I'll use this account for my Bachelor Semester Projects
+- ✍️ I'll use this account for my Bachelor Semester Projects and other UNI stuff

 <!---